dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1860: Cultural erosion comes from resource exploitation.
+### T1860: Resource exploitation leads to cultural and environmental loss.

 |Support|
 |---|